aryan8gupta/task_manager/README.md

 2. Install latest verion of Django.

 3. Install MongoDB.
 Ensure that MongoDB is running on localhost:27017.
+    i) Create a database named: "task_management"
+    ii) Create 3 collections inside the database namely:  "users", "tasks" and "contact"

-4. Run the development server using python3 manage.py runserver
+5. Run the development server using python3 manage.py runserver

-5. Access the application at `http://localhost:8000`.
+6. Access the application at `http://localhost:8000`.